edi-spaghetti/wizard-eyes/readme.md

 Compatibility
 =============

-Currently windows only.
+Currently, windows only.
 Probably not going to port to Linux.
-The main things that would need to be updated for linux support are screen capture and mouse and keyboard, everything is modular, so in theory it wouldn't be too hard to refactor.
+The main things that would need to be updated for linux support are screen capture and mouse and keyboard, everything is modular, so in theory it wouldn't be too hard to refactor, but the main issue is that bot detection on Linux is significantly stricter than on Windows, so it's overall better to stay on Windows.